 While most of the common symptoms of UC are gastrointestinal, such as bloating, diarrhea, and bloody stool, this disease can also affect other parts of the body.
 Joint pain is one of the most common symptoms of UC not related to the stomach and intestines.

 Two forms of joint pain may affect people with UC.
 Arthralgia, which is only joint pain, is a symptom of arthritis.
 Arthritis, on the other hand, covers joint pain, inflammation, swelling, and redness.

 People with UC usually have a different experience of arthritis than those with an arthritis diagnosis but no IBD.
 They may develop it at a younger age but not have long-term joint damage.

-Joint pain tends to occur during a UC flare and disappear in periods of remission when other symptoms are under control.
+Joint pain tends to occur during a UC flare and disappear in periods of remission, along with other symptoms.

 Several types of arthritis can affect those with UC:

 This form of arthritis affects certain parts of the body, including those below: